CyberFlameGO/svnpython/Doc/howto/regex.rst

 Splitting Strings
 -----------------

-The :meth:`split` method of a pattern splits a string apart wherever the RE matches, returning a list of the pieces.
+The :meth:`split` method of a :class:`RegexObject` splits a string apart wherever the RE matches, returning a list of the pieces.
 It's similar to the :meth:`split` method of strings but provides much more generality in the delimiters that you can split by; :meth:`split` only supports splitting by